spine/spine/site/site.md

 ##Context

 Context changes constantly in JavaScript, and it's very important your code is executing in the correct one.
-The most common cause of this is with event listeners, where callbacks will be invoked in the context of `window` or the element, rather than than their original context.
+The most common cause of this is with event listeners, where callbacks will be invoked in the context of `window` or the element, rather than their original context.
 To resolve this, Spine's classes provides a few helper functions for maintaing context.

 You can pass a function to `proxy()` to guarantee that it will be invoked in the current context.